factoryofthesun/IVaps/README.md

 ```

 ## QPS Estimation
-The main QPS estimation function is `estimate_qps`.
-The primary inputs are `X` an IVEstimatorDataset, `S` the number of draws per estimate, `delta` the radius of the ball, and `ML_onnx` the string path to a saved ONNX model for inference.
-Please refer to the documentation for the full list of keyword arguments that can be passed.
+The main QPS estimation functions are `estimate_qps` and `estimate_qps_with_decision_function`.
+The primary inputs for `estimate_qps` are `X` an IVEstimatorDataset, `S` the number of draws per estimate, `delta` the radius of the ball, and `ML_onnx` the string path to a saved ONNX model for inference. `estimate_qps_with_decision_function` takes the same inputs along with a treatment decision function `fcn` for deterministic assignment.
+Please refer to the documentation for the full list of keyword arguments.
 ```python
 import pandas as pd
 import numpy as np